MuhammadShahzeb123/nyc-gov-scraper/README.md

 - **Purpose:** Scrapes parking ticket information from the [NYC CityPay](https://a836-citypay.nyc.gov/citypay/Parking) portal.
 - **Input:** Reads violation numbers from `v_num.txt`.
 - **Output:** Saves the scraped ticket data as a JSON file in the `results` directory.
-- **Note:** This script includes advanced stealth mechanisms to mimic human behavior and avoid detection.
+- **Note:** This script includes advanced stealth mechanisms to mimic human behavior and avoid detection using undetected-chromedriver.

+### `citypay_nyc_sb.py`

+- **Purpose:** SeleniumBase CDP Mode version of the CityPay parking ticket scraper.
+- **Input:** Reads violation numbers from `v_num.txt`.
+- **Output:** Saves the scraped ticket data as a JSON file in the `results` directory.
+- **Note:** Uses SeleniumBase with CDP Mode for enhanced stealth and better performance.
+Includes the same advanced features as the original version.

 ### `plead_and_pay_sb_clean.py`